 See how Yunnan coffee is recognized for its quality here.

-16. Bubble Tea
+23. Bubble Tea

 Non-alcoholic

-Originating in Taiwan around the 1980s, bubble tea (or pearl milk tea) quickly crossed the border of Taiwanese food culture to become a sought-after treat in mainland China.
-Ever since its arrival, this sweet tea has reigned supreme as a pleasure that many Chinese people can’t live without.
+Originating in Taiwan around the 1980s, bubble tea (or pearl milk tea) quickly crossed the border of Taiwanese food culture to become a sought-after treat in mainland China, especially with the rise of Tiktok.

-17. Suanmeitang
+24. Suanmeitang

 Non-alcoholic

-It is a traditional Chinese beverage brewed from smoked plums, rock sugar, and aromatic ingredients such as osmanthus or rose blossoms.
+It is a traditional Chinese beverage brewed from smoked plums, rock sugar, liquorice, and aromatic ingredients such as osmanthus or rose blossoms.
 The first recipes of Suanmeitang date back to the Song Dynasty, but they only got standardized in the early 18th century.

 Suanmeitang is extremely effective at reducing your body’s heat buildup, making it an excellent summertime drink.
 The tangy flavor of this plum-derived goodness can also stimulate your appetite and aid your digestion wonderfully.